 The Rothwell Paradox

-Here is the fact that should terrify you: the seven brothers who profit from every human weakness exhibit none of them.
+Here is the fact that should concern any analyst reviewing this file: the seven brothers who profit from every human weakness exhibit none of them.

 The Eldest — who invented modern predatory lending — has never borrowed money.
-The Strategist — who mines fear professionally — hasn't harmed anyone in over a century.
-The Romantic — who manufactures impossible beauty standards — weeps at unaugmented human faces.
-The Hedonist — who engineers food addiction — eats nothing his company produces.
-The Recluse — who sells passivity — works eighteen-hour days.
+The brother who mines fear professionally hasn't harmed anyone in over a century.
+The one who manufactures impossible beauty standards weeps at unaugmented human faces.
+The one who engineers food addiction eats nothing his company produces.
+The one who sells passivity works eighteen-hour days.

 The Pattern You're Already Living

-Before the Cascade, the old networks operated exactly the same way.
+Before the Cascade, the old networks operated on the same model.
 Social platforms designed for engagement, not connection.
-Food corporations engineered cravings they sold the cure for.
-Dating services profited from the loneliness they perpetuated.
-Security firms benefited from the fear they amplified.
-Financial products trapped borrowers in cycles designed to feel like rescue.
+Food corporations that engineered cravings and sold the cure.
+Dating services that profited from the loneliness they perpetuated.
+Security firms that benefited from the fear they amplified.
+Financial products that trapped borrowers in cycles designed to feel like rescue.

 Connected To